A. Milongas in Buenos Aires play only Golden Era tango music.

-So the question then arises what is it about these particular recordings that raises them to the status of canon that the latter, so-called modern tango recordings, are lacking?
-Why are there no post-1950 recordings that are allowed into the canon?
-This question is raised especially by those who view tango as a ‘living culture’ which is continuously evolving and who therefore reject the idea that tango is defined by static, rigid definitions that prescribe a particular set of recordings as defining the culture.
+So the question arises what it is about these particular recordings that raises them to the status of canon that the more modern tango recordings are lacking?
+Why are post-50s recordings not allowed into the canon of traditional tango?
+This question is typically raised by those who view tango as a “living culture” which is continuously evolving, who therefore reject the idea that tango is defined by (what they view as) static, rigid definitions that prescribe a particular set of recordings as defining the culture.
 They view this sort of attitude as essentially reactionary because it rejects the possibility of improvement.
-They don’t see why such old recordings, recorded on poor equipment on records that are a lot of noise, should be considered necessarily superior to more modern recordings which do not have noise, are recorded on better recording equipment, by contemporary orchestras.
+They reject the idea that such old recordings, recorded on poor equipment on records that are a lot of noise, should be considered necessarily superior to more modern recordings which do not have noise, are recorded on better recording equipment by contemporary orchestras.

-There are two groups of people who might engage in this type of argumentation.
-First, there are people whose knowledge is limited to contemporary culture, that is, who have very limited knowledge of art, music and literature that predates 1960.
-For these people the 1950s is the end of ‘pre-history’, an era of chauvinistic semi-civilised dinasours whereas ancient history worth mentioning is defined by such personalities as Elvis Presley, The Beatles, John Coltrane and Miles Davis in music, Jack Kerouac in literature, and Maurice Duchamp and Andy Warhol in art.
+We can distinguish two groups of people who might engage in this type of argumentation.
+First, there are people whose knowledge is limited to contemporary culture, that is, who have very limited knowledge of art, music and literature before 1960.
+For these people the 1950s is the end of ‘pre-history’, an era of chauvinistic semi-civilised Neanderthals, whereas ancient history worth mentioning is defined by such personalities as Elvis Presley, The Beatles, John Coltrane and Miles Davis in music, Jack Kerouac in literature, and Maurice Duchamp and Andy Warhol in art.
 Anything prior to that is on par with Ancient Egypt, Greece or Rome, really the domain of archeology that has little relevance to contemporary life.
 These people see culture as constantly and instantanously evolving and transforming.
 As soon as something is created it becomes obsolete only to be displaced by the next act of creativity.
 Culture is the realm of constant change, novelty, creativity, transgression and originality.

 For these people, the desire to define and preserve cultural practices (representational painting, classical music, classical architecture) is puzzling and out of place in the modern world, a desire ascribed people who lack proper education in how the modern world works, who reject the current reality and live in some weird isolated realm outside of acceptable society.
 For these people seeing a Caravagio painting, or hearing Beethoven is an experience in the same order as going to Disney World, but of course nothing like seeing the true innovators and setters of cultural standards like the Rolling Stones or Pink Floyd: a truly deep and meaningful experience of the ‘old masters’.

-The anti-Western attitudes of the educated intelligentsia who occupy the professorial posts in the academy, and the historical ignorance of their younger proteges, have the consequence of radical narrowing down discourse concerning cultural criticism.
-As has been noted by the philosopher Roger Scruton, cultural criticism is extremely important for culture to develop and flourish, and the loss of our ability to engage in critical thinking and discourse about culture results in degradation in the realms of art, music, and architecture.
+The anti-Western attitudes of the educated intelligentsia who occupy the professorial posts in the academy and the historical ignorance of their younger proteges have the consequence of narrowing of discourse concerning cultural criticism.
+As has been noted by the Sir Roger Scruton, cultural criticism is extremely important for culture to develop and flourish, and the loss of our ability to engage in critical thinking and discourse about culture results in degradation in the realms of art, music, and architecture.

 Criticism, Conservatism and Reaction